 Getting denied for a secured credit card doesn’t feel great, especially if you’ve recently been rejected for an unsecured card.
-Your application may have been denied for a handful of reasons.
-Instead of letting the rejection get you down, it’s best to identify why you were denied and take action to remedy the situation before your next application.
+Your application may have been denied for a handful of reasons, so it’s best to first identify why you were denied.
+Then, you can take action to remedy the situation before your next application.
 Here’s how you can get back on track toward opening a new secured credit card.

 Why your secured credit card application might have been denied

 You’re legally entitled to know exactly why your application was rejected.
 Within seven to 10 days of a rejected application, you should receive an adverse action letter from the issuer, which explains the reasoning behind your denial.
 This letter is the key to understanding exactly why you were denied, as you can use it to make changes that will increase your chances of approval.